etan18/Obsidian-Notes/Research/master's research.md

 - Idea: minimize 13 loss functions (1 per hospital, then overall), such that we can treat each hospital as outcome indistinguishable
 	- Do anti-correlation search on the kernel (provided by Juanky)

+**12/5**
+- K29 algorithm: base runs, hyper-parameter sweep
+- Initial runs on 1000 or so data points.

 ---
 ## ai scribes